Palapak: miraculous healing during Leganes' town fiesta

-The town of Leganes was again be flooded with devotees and the sick who want to be healed during the Saad Festival, feast of St. Vincent Ferrer last April 5.
+The town of Leganes will once again be filled with devotees and the sick who want to be healed during the feast of St. Vincent Ferrer, April 5.
+(Note: celebration is moved to a later date if the Holy Week takes place in March)

-Romela Toledo, 43, a municipal employee of San Enrique town and a resident of Sta.
-Barbara town, travels an hour from her town to Leganes every Sunday in order to hear mass at the shrine as part of her devotion after the saint healed her son.
+Romela Toledo, 43, used to travel an hour from her town Sta.
+Barbara to Leganes every Sunday in order to hear mass at the shrine as part of her devotion after the saint healed her son.

 “One day, a nurse attending to my son told me to have his T-shirt blessed and ‘palapakan’ by the image of St. Vincent Ferrer.
 She said that it is miraculous and it heals the sick,” she added.